What happens next? Day by day after the death of the Queen

-The Queen’s coffin has arrived at the royal residence in Edinburgh after a six-hour journey from Balmoral.
+The Queen’s coffin has arrived at Buckingham Palace in London after being flown from Edinburgh.

-The coffin remained in the Throne Room at the Palace of Holyroodhouse overnight, where staff have been able to pay their final respects.
+The coffin will stay in the central London palace’s Bow Room overnight until the ceremonial procession to Westminster Hall for the Queen’s lying in state on Wednesday morning.

 The Archbishop of Canterbury will conduct a short service following the coffin’s arrival.

-Those wishing to pay their respect will be able to file solemnly past the Queen’s coffin 24 hours a day from 5pm on Wednesday September 14 until 6.30am on the day of the funeral – Monday September 19.
+Those wishing to pay their respects will be able to file solemnly past the Queen’s coffin 24 hours a day from 5pm on Wednesday until 6.30am on the day of the funeral – September 19.

 Senior royals are also expected to pay their own moving tribute, standing guard at some stage around the coffin – the tradition known as the Vigil of the Princes.